-If you have experienced discrimination, the Salem Human Rights and Relations Advisory Commission (HRRAC) may be able to help.
+If you have experienced discrimination, the Salem Human Rights Commission (HRC) may be able to help.

 Available help may include:

 - General assistance.
-An HRRAC Commissioner or staff person can assist you in exploring your options and offer support as you pursue them.
+An HRC Commissioner or staff person can assist you in exploring your options and offer support as you pursue them.

 - Mediation.
 Mediation is an opportunity to work out differences through clarification and conversation.
 It can often be more helpful to work out problems with the people involved rather than start a long legal process.
 These discussions can take place either informally or with the assistance of trained mediators.

 - Referral.
 Some problems can be resolved through other agencies including:

 In some cases you may decide to go to court with a civil complaint.
 You need to hire a private attorney.

 The Discrimination Resource Directory (link) provides information about organizations who provide assistance with concerns of discrimination.
 The HRC does not endorse, recommend, or evaluate resources, programs, providers, or services.
 The City of Salem cannot guarantee the accuracy of information provided nor the quality of the services provided by these organizations.